 WISCONSIN WETLAND GEMS

-As part of the Upper Mississippi River National Wildlife & Fish Refuge, the Mississippi River shoreline and its confluence with the Buffalo River in Alma, Wisconsin are designated as a Wisconsin Wetland Gem.
+As part of the Upper Mississippi River National Wildlife & Fish Refuge, the Mississippi River shoreline and its confluence with the Buffalo River in Alma are designated as a Wisconsin Wetland Gem.
 The Mississippi River corridor’s complex structure of islands, braided channels, oxbows and sloughs includes protected floodplain forest and marshes.
-Wildlife habitat values are what this site is best known for.
+This site is best known for wildlife habitat values.
 The Refuge protects a significant portion of the Mississippi Flyway, which is used during migration by 40% of waterfowl in the U.S. Other wildlife includes about 300 species of birds, 31 species of reptiles and 14 species of amphibians.
 The City of Alma is responsible for management of their city parks within this area, including forest management.

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.